deltachat/deltachat-pages/en/help.md

 mail program (like Thunderbird) next to your Delta Chat app, and want your MUA to participate in chat conversations.

-Instead we recommend to use the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).
+However, we recommend to use the Delta Chat Desktop Client; you can download it on [get.delta.chat](https://get.delta.chat).

 ### Why can I choose not to watch the DeltaChat folder?